Dunkirk: Evacuation

-During the Second World War, in the May 1940 Battle of France, the British Expeditionary Force (BEF), while aiding the French and Belgian armies, were forced to retreat in the face of the overpowering German Panzer attacks.
+During the Second World War 1940 Battle of France, the British Expeditionary Force (BEF), while aiding the French and Belgian armies, were forced to retreat in the face of overpowering German Panzer attacks.
 Fighting in Belgium and France, the BEF and a portion of the French Army became outflanked by the Germans and retreated to the area around the port of Dunkirk.
 More than 400,000 soldiers were trapped in the pocket as the German Army closed in for the kill.
 Unexpectedly, the German Panzer attack halted for several days at a critical juncture.
 For years, it was assumed that Adolf Hitler ordered the German Army to suspend the attack, favouring bombardment by the Luftwaffe.
 However, according to the Official War Diary of Army Group A, its commander, Generaloberst Gerd von Rundstedt, ordered the halt to allow maintenance on his tanks, half of which were out of service, and to protect his flanks which were exposed and, he thought, vulnerable.
 Hitler merely validated the order several hours later.
 This lull gave the British and French a few days to fortify their defences.
 The Allied position was complicated by Belgian King Leopold III's surrender on 27 May, which was postponed until 28 May.
 The gap left by the Belgian Army stretched from Ypres to Dixmude.
 Nevertheless, a collapse was prevented, making it possible to launch an evacuation by sea, across the English Channel, codenamed Operation Dynamo.
-Winston Churchill, the British Prime Minister, ordered any ship or boat available, large or small, to collect the stranded soldiers.
+British Prime Minister Winston Churchill ordered any ship or boat available, large or small, to collect the stranded soldiers.
 338,226 men (including 123,000 French soldiers) were evacuated – the miracle of Dunkirk, as Churchill called it.
 It took over 900 vessels to evacuate the BEF, with two-thirds of those rescued embarking via the harbour, and over 100,000 taken off the beaches.
 More than 40,000 vehicles as well as massive amounts of other military equipment and supplies were left behind.
 Forty thousand Allied soldiers (some who carried on fighting after the official evacuation) were captured or forced to make their own way home through a variety of routes including via neutral Spain.
 Many wounded who were unable to walk were abandoned.